Music-Cognition-Lab/Music-Cognition-Lab.github.io/resources.md

-The <a href="http://aim.qmul.ac.uk/">UKRI Doctoral Centre for Training in Music and Artificial Intelligence</a> provides funded opportunities for PhD students to join the Music Cognition Lab for their doctoral research.
+The <a href="http://aim.qmul.ac.uk/">UKRI Doctoral Centre for Training in Music and Artificial Intelligence</a> provides funded opportunities for PhD students to join the Lab for their doctoral research.

 Students on several MSc programmes at Queeen Mary, University of